Typically uncompromising … a wild ride

 Candoco Dance Company is the company of disabled and non-disabled dancers.
 We create excellent and profound experiences for audiences and participants that excite, challenge and broaden perceptions of art and ability, and place people and collaboration at the heart of our work.

-We commission and produce work by world-class choreographers for our core company of seven-ten dancers, which we tour nationally and internationally.
-We deliver an extensive education programme to provide access to the highest quality of dance, either as part of a developing career or for pure enjoyment.
+We commission and produce work by world-class choreographers for our core company of seven dancers, which we tour nationally and across the globe.
+We deliver an extensive learning programme to provide access to the highest quality of dance, either as part of a developing career or for pure enjoyment.

 Candoco offers unprecedented opportunities for disabled artists and participants to engage with dance, non-disabled artists and peers with a unique experience of the quality of working inclusively, and provides audiences with an exceptional view of dance.
-We reach audiences of c.
-18,000 and provide participatory and training activity for c.
-2,000 people per annum.
-In 2012/13 we toured to 10 countries, alongside extensive touring across the UK.
+We reach audiences of over 18,000 and provide participatory and training activity for 2,000 people annually.
+In our first 25 years, we have toured to over 60 countries.

 Candoco is a flagship organisation recognised for its commitment to quality and diversity.
 It has made a significant difference to the dance landscape in bridging the mainstream and disability sectors, encouraging both to think outside accepted norms.